Riggs (MBA '05) shares her experience building new Hershey's brand in China.

 Emerging-market firms succeed in the global marketplace and Western firms need to pay attention to them.

-UNC Kenan-Flagler and the Indian Institute of Management, Bangalore will collaborate on a project to advancing sustainability research and education in India.
+The Obama-Singh grant will fund a project advancing sustainability research and education in India.

 MBA students spent their final mod engaged in sustainability projects in Eastern North Carolina and Ethiopia for the Sustainability Leadership Capstone course.